Posted on June 28, 2018

 The story of The National Theatre began close to two centuries ago with a vision for a theatre right in the heart of the capital.

 On September 17, 1834, William Wilson Corcoran, an art aficionado, led a meeting of a group of D.C. residents.
 The group decided that the then-underdeveloped city needed a theatre.
 They quickly got to work planning and financing the theatre.
-A year later, on December 7, 1835, The National Theatre opened for the first time, with a production of A Man of the World.
+A year later, on December 7, 1835, The National Theatre opened for the first time, with a production of A Man of the World, by Englishman Charles Macklin a passionate man who killed someone in a vicious fight over a wig at the theatre in Drury Lane, London.

 The new theatre was decorated to suit the capital.
 A recreation of the Declaration of Independence featured among the decor.
 The stage curtain was painted with a depiction of George Washington.

-As for the performances, since its inception, The National Theatre has showcased a who’s who of entertainment icons.
+The National Theatre has showcased a who’s who of entertainment icons.
 In 1850, one act, a P.T.
-Barnum-backed singer named Jenny Lind (also known as “The Swedish Nightingale”), was so popular with audiences that riots almost broke out from Washingtonians trying to get into her two exclusive concert performances.
-President Filmore, his wife, his entire cabinet, and all Supreme Court justices at the time even took a break from their duties to attend Lind’s shows at the theatre.
+Barnum-backed singer named Jenny Lind (also known as “The Swedish Nightingale”), was so popular with audiences that riots broke out from Washingtonians trying to get into her two exclusive concert performances.
+President Millard Filmore, his wife Caroline, his entire cabinet, and all Supreme Court justices at the time even took a break from their duties to attend Lind’s shows at the theatre.

-Further into the 20th century, luminaries such as Audrey Hepburn, Robert Redford, Lauren Bacall, Buster Keaton, Debbie Reynolds, Kirk Douglas, Rita Moreno, James Earl Jones, Dame Judi Dench, Sir Ian McKellen, and several other classic Hollywood icons appeared in performances at The National Theatre.
+Further into the 20th century, luminaries such as Audrey Hepburn, Robert Redford, Lauren Bacall, Buster Keaton, Debbie Reynolds, Kirk Douglas, Rita Moreno, James Earl Jones, Dame Judi Dench, Sir Ian McKellen, and other classic Hollywood icons appeared on stage in performances at The National Theatre in Washington D.C.

 In 1957, West Side Story, one of the most famous musicals of all time, had its world premiere showing at The National Theatre.